Samsung Galaxy Watch 5 and Galaxy Watch 5 Pro: Release Date, Price, Rumors, and more

 Samsung Galaxy Watch 5 and Watch 5 Pro: Design

 Samsung is expected to retain the same circular watch face for the Galaxy Watch 5 series.
 However, the company is all but confirmed to abandon its Classic design for new watches.
 The Samsung Galaxy Watch 4 Classic, for those that don’t know, has a more traditional design with a stylish look and fan-favorite rotating bezel for navigating through the UI.
-With the absence of a Classic variant, it remains to be whether or not the Galaxy Watch 5 series will get the rotating bezel.
-It could still be a part of the rumored “pro” model, but we’ll refrain from speculating further in this regard.
+With the absence of a Classic variant, Samsung appears to have ditched the rotating bezels this time around.

 We’ve already discussed the different Galaxy Watch 5 models and the case sizes above in the ‘Models’ section, so be sure to check it out if you haven’t already.
 Besides that, we expect the new Galaxy Watch 5 series watches to share some other traits with its predecessors like the IP68 rating for dust and water resistance, MIL-STD-810G protection, support for GPS, NFC, and more.
 The new watches are also likely to sport a Super AMOLED display, but that’s pretty much what we know so far about these watches.